Is India Safe For Solo Female Travellers? My First-Day Scare & What I learnt

 However, I chose not to walk down any smaller, less busy streets on my own or along quieter areas by myself at night.
 While some areas are super busy and lit up at night, others are dimly lit and much quieter, so I chose not to take the risk.

-If your accommodation is further out of the city, or youโre just feeling uncomfortable, make sure to take a tuk-tuk.
-They also have Uber in India which is definitely worth using.
+If your accommodation is further out of the city, or you’re just feeling uncomfortable, make sure to take a tuk-tuk.
+They also have Uber and Ola Cabs in India, which are definitely worth using.

 Stay Vigilant During Large Festivals